Can you extend an EV charging cable?

 Are you wondering if extending your EV charging cable is possible?
 The answer to this question is a bit complicated.
 Technically, it is possible.
-The quiestion is: should you extend your EV charging cable?
+The question is: should you extend your EV charging cable?
 Because of safety issues it is not advisable, nor is is permitted by European regulations.

 Extending EV charging cables